cedar-policy/cedar-docs/docs/syntax-operators.md

 **Usage:** `<entity> in <entity>`

-Boolean operator that evaluates to `true` if the entity in the left operand is a descendant in the hierarchy under the entity in the right operand\.
+Boolean operator that evaluates to `true` if the entity in the left operand is a descendant in the hierarchy under the entity in the right operand.

-The `in` operator is transitive\.
-If `A` is in `B`, and `B` is in `C`, then `A` is also in `C`\.
-This allows you to model the concept of a multi\-tier hierarchy, for example nesting folders in other folders\.
+The `in` operator is transitive.
+If `A` is in `B`, and `B` is in `C`, then `A` is also in `C`.
+This approach allows you to model the concept of a multi-tier hierarchy, for example nesting folders in other folders.

-The `in` operator is reflexive; If the right operand is a single entity, then the expression evaluates to `true` if the right entity is the same as the left entity\.
-In other words, an entity is *always* in its own hierarchy\. `A` is always in `A`\.
+The `in` operator is reflexive; If the right operand is a single entity, then the expression evaluates to `true` if the right entity is the same as the left entity.
+In other words, an entity is *always* in its own hierarchy. `A` is always in `A`.

 **Usage:** `<entity> in set(<entity>, <entity>, ...)`

-If the right operand is a set of entities, then the expression is evaluated for each member in the set\.
-For example, consider the following expression:
+If the right operand is a set of entities, then the expression is evaluated for each member in the set.
+For example, consider the following expression.

 ```
 A in [ B, C, D ]
 ```

-That expression is evaluated as component expressions joined by the [logical OR operator](#operator-or), as illustrated here:
+That expression is evaluated as component expressions joined by the [logical OR operator](#operator-or), as shown in the following example.

 ```
 A in B || A in C || A in D
 ```

-If any one or more of the component expressions evaluates to `true`, then the overall expression evaluates to `true`\.
+If any one or more of the component expressions evaluates to `true`, then the overall expression evaluates to `true`.

 For example, assume that the `principal` in a request is `User::"12345"`